edotnmm2002-coder/music-app/README.md

 ## Notes

-* Uploads are stored in `backend/uploads` by default.
+* Uploads are stored in `cumputer files ` by default.
 For production, configure S3 (instructions in README).
 * Stripe integration uses test keys in `.env`.

 ```